Skip to product information

 And the answer is:

-Creation allows the seemingly impossible-to-match notes to “perform” brilliantly to form a perfectly coordinated orchestra of fragrances.
+The creation allows the seemingly impossible notes to "perform" superbly as a perfectly coordinated olfactory orchestra.

-The shallow, citrus-like top notes go perfectly with the tamarind accord and later give way to the notes of a basket full of fine dried fruits, with apricot in the foreground.
+The shallow, citrusy top notes go perfectly with the tamarind accord and later give way to the notes of a basket full of fine dried fruits, with apricot in the foreground.

-After half an hour, slightly leathery, animalic tones emerge, underpinned by a hint of foreign spices.
+After half an hour, slightly leathery-animalistic tones emerge, underpinned by a hint of exotic spices.

-The quality offered is 100% pure Agarwood oil, WITHOUT synthetic additives!
+The product offered is 100% pure agarwood oil, WITHOUT synthetic additives!

-The “entrance price” into the league of pure oud oils usually starts at a price range of several hundred euros, depending on the origin, age/maturation process and distillation method.
+The "entry price" to the league of pure oud oils usually starts at a price level of several hundred euros, depending on origin, age/maturation process and distillation method.

 " Squeezing the soul out of the body"

-This is then often diluted with a cheaper “extending medium” such as nargamotha or boyawood oil, and then sold to uninformed buyers on the market as pure oud oil at a price of $15-25 per ml.
+This is then often diluted with a cheaper “extending medium” such as Nargamotha or Boyawood oil, in order to sell it on the market to unsuspecting buyers as pure Oud oil at a price of $15-25 per ml.

 Pure oud oil is far more valuable than gold.

-We have already imported Oud Chips to Germany and distilled them ourselves.
+We have already personally imported oud chips to Germany and distilled them ourselves.

-Each wood is of course individual in terms of oil content, but as a rough guideline you can say that you can get a maximum of 4-8 ml of pure oud essence from 1 kg of oud wood.
+Each type of wood naturally has its own oil content, but as a rough guideline, you can say that you can obtain a maximum of 4-8 ml of pure oud essence from 1 kg of oud wood.

-You can see how much 1g of mid-range oud chips costs here on eBay; and you don't need to have studied mathematics to calculate that a price range of €15-30 per ml can't be pure oud essence!
+You can see the price of 1g of mid-range oud chips here on eBay; and you don't need a degree in mathematics to calculate that a price range of €15-30 per ml cannot be pure oud essence!

-Or do you really believe that a dealer would sell you a gram of 24-carat troy ounce gold for €15-30, when the price of gold is currently around €75?
+Or do you really believe that a dealer would sell you a gram of 24-karat fine ounce gold for €15-30, when the current price of gold is around €75?

 No!
 Of course not!!

-Nobody on this planet has anything to give away!
-At least not online retailers looking for new sales markets abroad.
+Nobody on this planet gives anything away for free!
+At least not online retailers looking for new markets abroad.

-These days, unfortunately, you can even consider yourself lucky if you get your hands on such an oud blend, because most of the “liquids” that have the word oud on them have never had a drop of real oud pass the bottling plant where the “swill” was bottled.
+Nowadays, you can unfortunately consider yourself lucky if you get your hands on such an oud blend, because for most "liquids" that say oud on them, not a single drop of real oud has ever passed the bottling plant where the "swill" was bottled.

 Sad but true!

-But what is almost even sadder than fraudulently gaining a monetary advantage through such dubious machinations:
+But what is almost even sadder than fraudulently gaining a financial advantage through such dubious schemes is:

 Of course!!
 Really!!

-The awakening comes at the latest in the pawn shop, when the employee behind the window tells you that you're holding scrap metal worth the equivalent of €5! ;)
+The rude awakening comes at the latest in the pawnshop, when the employee behind the glass tells you that you're holding scrap metal worth the equivalent of €5! ;)

 I've completely drifted off again…

-NO ONE will sell you real, pure oud oil far below the market price!
+NO ONE will sell you genuine, pure oud oil far below the market price!

-(Several examples of allegedly genuine oud at dumping prices can be found even here on the platform)
+(There are several examples of supposedly genuine oud at dumping prices, even here on this platform)

-BUT, sometimes you can get a really good oil, which would normally be in a higher price range, for a relatively buy at a reasonable price..
+BUT, sometimes you can get a really good oil, which would normally be in a higher price range, for a relatively to buy at a low price.

 MAI sweet Thai